syncfusion-content/uwp-docs/uwp/Timepicker/SfTimeSelector.md

-The visual elements of the time selector can be customized using the property SelectorStyle.
+The visual elements of the time selector can be customized using the SelectorStyle property.

 ## Header

-The header property defines the top part of the time selector.
+The Header property defines the top part of the time selector.
 {% highlight xaml %}